Ernst Witt: Biography

 Witt was born on the island of Alsen, then a part of the German Empire.
 Shortly after his birth, his parents moved the family to China to work as missionaries, and he did not return to Europe until he was nine.

 After his schooling, Witt went to the University of Freiburg and the University of Göttingen.
 He joined the NSDAP (Nazi Party) and was an active party member.
-Witt was awarded a Ph.D. at the University of Göttingen in 1934 with a thesis titled: "Riemann-Roch theorem and zeta-Function in hypercomplexes" (Riemann-Rochscher Satz und Zeta-Funktion im Hyperkomplexen) that was supervised by Gustav Herglotz with Emmy Noether suggesting the top for the doctorate.
-He qualified to become a lecturer and gave guest lectures in Göttingen and Hamburg.
-He became associated with the team led by Helmut Hasse who led his habilitation.
-In June 1936 gave his habilitation lecture.
+Witt was awarded a Ph.D. at the University of Göttingen in 1933 with a thesis titled: "Riemann-Roch theorem and zeta-Function in hypercomplexes" (Riemann-Rochscher Satz und Zeta-Funktion im Hyperkomplexen) that was supervised by Gustav Herglotz, with Emmy Noether suggesting the topic for the doctorate.
+He became a qualified lecturer and gave guest lectures in Göttingen and Hamburg.
+He was also associated with the team led by Helmut Hasse who led his habilitation.
+In June 1936, he gave his habilitation lecture.

-During World War II he joined a group of five mathematicians, recruited by Wilhelm Fenner, and which included Georg Aumann, Alexander Aigner, Oswald Teichmüller, Johann Friedrich Schultze and their leader professor Wolfgang Franz, to form the backbone of the new mathematical research department in the late 1930s, which would eventually be called: Section IVc of Cipher Department of the High Command of the Wehrmacht (abbr.
+During World War II he joined a group of five mathematicians, recruited by Wilhelm Fenner, and which included Georg Aumann, Alexander Aigner, Oswald Teichmüller, Johann Friedrich Schultze and their leader professor Wolfgang Franz, to form the backbone of the new mathematical research department in the late 1930s that would eventually be called: Section IVc of Cipher Department of the High Command of the Wehrmacht (abbr.
 OKW/Chi).

 From 1937 until 1979, he taught at the University of Hamburg.
 He died in Hamburg in 1991, shortly after his 80th birthday.